Chief of the African and Middle Eastern Division (ret.), Library of Congress

-Dr. Mary-Jane Deeb is Chief of the African and Middle Eastern Division at the Library of Congress.
+Dr. Mary-Jane Deeb was Chief of the African and Middle Eastern Division at the Library of Congress before retiring.
 She joined the Library in 1998, as Arab World Area Specialist, and later became Head of the Near East Section.
 She helped establish Rockefeller Fellowships for Islamic studies at the Library of Congress, led a Library of Congress mission to Baghdad to assist with the reconstruction of the National Library of Iraq, and in 2004 accompanied the Librarian of Congress on an official visit to Iran.
 She has also co-curated several Library of Congress exhibits since 2010, including one on “Voices from Afghanistan,” and another on “A Thousand Years of the Persian Book.”
 Before joining the Library of Congress she was the Editor of The Middle East Journal, Director of the Omani Program at The American University in Washington D.C. where she was teaching, and Director of the Algeria Working Group at the Corporate Council on Africa.
 She has also taught at Georgetown University and at George Washington University.

 She received her Ph.D. in International Relations from the School of Advanced International Studies of the Johns Hopkins University and her B.A. and M.A. in Sociology and Anthropology from the American University in Cairo.
 Deeb is the author of Libya’s Foreign Policy in North Africa, and co-author with M.K.
 Deeb of Libya Since the Revolution: Aspects of Social and Political Development.
 She is the co-editor with Mary E. King of Hasib Sabbagh: From Palestinian Refugee to Citizen of the World.
 She has also written over one hundred and eighty five articles, book chapters, and book reviews, for numerous publications including Current History, The Annals of the American Academy of Political and Social Science, International Journal of Middle East Studies, Muslim World, Mediterranean Quarterly, The Library of Congress Information Bulletin, and in a number of encyclopedias such as Encyclopedia Britannica, and Encyclopedia Americana.
 She is currently working on a book on the Eastern Christians of the Middle East with her husband, which will be published in 2019 by Lexington Press.